makeabilitylab/physcomp/communication/handpose-serial.md

 ### The HandPose Data Structure

 Just like with [PoseNet](ml5js-serial.md#the-posenet-data-structure), the TensorFlow and ml5 HandPose APIs use the same data structure.
-We receive an array of objects describing each detected hand (always one in ml5's case, currently).
+The model returns an array of objects describing each detected hand (always one in ml5's case, currently).
 Each "hand" object includes four things:
 - a `handInViewConfidence`, which is the model's confidence that the hand actually exists
 - a `boundingBox`, which provides the `topLeft` x,y and `bottomRight` x,y positions of the detected hand
 - a `landmarks` array, which includes the 3D (x,y,z) coordinates of each hand landmark (keypoint)